New York State Patient-Centered Medical Home (NYS PCMH)

 - Development of a customized curriculum, training, and delivery of skilled coaching and guidance to successfully implement workflow changes and achieve program milestones

 Practices with sites that provide primary care services including internal medicine, family, and pediatrics practices are eligible to participate in NYS PCMH.
-NYeC provides technical assistance to both practices that are new to PCMH recognition and those that have already attained PCMH 2014 recognition Practices currently receiving federally-funded transformation technical assistance (e.g. TCPI, DSRIP-supported PCMH) are not eligible to participate.
+NYeC provides technical assistance to both practices that are new to PCMH recognition and those that are currently PCMH recognized.
+Practices currently receiving federally-funded transformation technical assistance (e.g. TCPI, DSRIP-supported PCMH) are not eligible to participate in NYS PCMH services.

 NYeC will support practices in Western New York, Westchester, Rockland, New York City, and Long Island.